 A telepresence robot is a computer-controlled robot which allows those who engage with it, to view and hear the robot’s operator (human, animated and/or IA) over the internet.
 While at the same time the robot’s operator can view and hear what or who the robot is interacting with.

-Software used to access the robot over the intenet and through private networks use ZeroTier VPN via SSH and/or VNC.
+Software used to access the robot over the intenet and through private networks uses ZeroTier VPN via SSH and/or VNC.
 The main code controlling the motion, lighting and gripping arm was written in python and developed by Paul Schulz – Github Link here.

 The second Raspberry Pi computer is for media and communications and has 2 x webcams for vision front and rear of the robot.
 2 x low power LED HDMI 11″ monitors with built-in speakers for the robot’s face and the other for displaying information or promotions.
+Communications between to operators and people interacting with the robot can use any internet video chat system including Zoom, Google Meet, Facetime, etc. etc..

 To add additional theatrical effect the robot drivers video can be animated using Adobe Character Animator and their voice changed using Clownfish Voice Changer.